goldenstar07/fracta-test-project/README.md

 Requirements:
 - Use vanilla Vue.js or Nuxt.js as the frontend framework
-- Use mapbox for the map software (API Key: pk.eyJ1IjoiZnJhY3RhdGVzdHMiLCJhIjoiY2tnaWd3NW10MDAzNDJzcnJuNzVrNGd5cSJ9.6pV_QFxNJE22pj4-uKCjpQ)
+- Use mapbox for the map software.
+API Key: _pk.eyJ1IjoiZnJhY3RhdGVzdHMiLCJhIjoiY2tnaWd3NW10MDAzNDJzcnJuNzVrNGd5cSJ9.6pV_QFxNJE22pj4-uKCjpQ_
 - Handle the data and organize your app as you see fit, but keep the following in mind: _This provided geojson data is small, but your application should accommodate geojson up to 50MB in size AND the Mapbox object should be accessible by any component_